IIHIHIKII/ZenIP-private/ZenIP-000.rst

 "OPTIONAL", and "REQUIRED" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

-The term "network upgrade" in this document is to be interpreted as described in ZenIP 200. [#ZenIP-0200]_
+The term "network upgrade" in this document is to be interpreted as **???**

 Abstract